kelseyhightower/kubernetes-initializer-tutorial/docs/initializing-deployments.md

 kubectl apply -f deployments/helloworld.yaml
 ```

-Notice the there are now two containers running in the helloworld pod:
+Notice there are now two containers running in the `helloworld` Pod:

 ```
 kubectl get pods